Least trimmed squares regression with missing values and cellwise outliers: Conclusion

 \section{Conclusion}

 In this paper we have proposed the cellLTS regression method for handling data that may contain casewise outliers, cellwise outliers, and missing values.
-It is a two-step procedure that first applies a cellwise robust estimator of multivariate location and covariance to the regressor data, which allows it to clean away cellwise outliers and to impute missing values.
-In the second step it regresses the response on the cleaned regressors by the casewise robust least trimmed squares method.
+It is a two-step procedure that first applies a cellwise robust estimator of multivariate location and covariance to the regressor data, allowing it to clean cellwise outliers and to impute missing values.
+In the second step it regresses the response on the cleaned regressors by a ridge version of the casewise least trimmed squares method.
 In both steps a symmetrization is applied, to help the method deal with skewed data.

 An additional feature is that cellLTS contains an algorithm for robust out-of-sample prediction.
 When presented with a new set of regressor values, it does not automatically assume that all of its entries are well-behaved.
 Instead it investigates whether some of its cells should be flagged and imputed, and it also imputes missing values.